Learn to Hunt

 Backtrolling the upstream side of the Mississippi River wing dams using crankbaits can provide sizzling Walleye action.
 Fall fishing for Walleye on Iowa's interior rivers can be outstanding; cast a crankbait into shallow water and pull it back across the sand into deeper water - then hang on.

 Walleye reproduce in both streams and lakes in Iowa, but they are also hatchery-propagated in large numbers at the Spirit Lake and Rathbun Fish Hatcheries.
-Shortly after the ice melts from the lakes and rivers and the water temperature reaches 45 to 50 degrees F, Walleye move into the shallows to spawn.
+Shortly after the ice melts from the lakes and rivers and the water temperature reaches 45 to 50 degrees, Walleye move into the shallows to spawn.
 Actual spawning takes place at night.
 The adult female moves to a spawning area where her arrival is awaited by males.
 The spawning area may be a smaller tributary stream, a shallow area in a river or a shoal in a lake.
 It is usually an area with clear water, 1 to 5 feet deep, and the bottom is covered with rubble or gravel.
 The area is likely to have current, the result of either flowing water or wave action.
 If such conditions do not exist, the adult fish use other spawning areas, but egg and young survival will suffer.
 Spawning activity takes place over a period of about 3 weeks with the peak lasting from 7 to 10 days.

 The current Iowa record Walleye was caught in the Des Moines River in Polk County in 1986.
-The fish was 30 1/2 inches in length and weighed 14 pounds, 8 ounces.
+The fish was 30 1/2 inches long and weighed 14 pounds, 8 ounces.
 Larger individuals have been reported in netting operations for brood fish from Rathbun Lake, Spirit Lake, West Okoboji Lake and Clear Lake.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.